 Click any of the images below for a larger view

-Faux Bois Sculpting Classes for 2018
+Final Faux Bois Sculpting Classes for 2018

-NOTE: The following Registration dates
+NOTE: The following dates have been

-have just been confirmed for classes at
+confirmed for classes at the studios of

 1. A five day "Introduction" session that covers all the basics of design, armature construction, formulating, application, sculpting and coloring.